-Investments in Unconsolidated Affiliates - The Hospital investments in entities that are recorded under the cost or equity method of accounting.
-At June 30, 2011 and 2010, they maintained investments in unconsolidated affiliates with ownership interests ranging up to 25%.
-The Hospital's share of equity earnings from entities accounted for under the equity method was \$298,583 and \$358,000 for the years ended June 30, 2011 and 2010, respectively, which is included in other revenue in the consolidated statements of operations and changes in net assets.
-The Hospital also recorded \$80,626 and \$113,000 for the years ended June 30, 2011 and 2010, respectively, in dividends from entities accounted for under the consolidated statements of operations and changes in net assets.
+Investments in Unconsolidated Affiliates - The Hospital has investments in entities that are recorded under the cost or equity method of accounting.
+At June 30, 2012 and 2011, the Hospital maintained investments in unconsolidated affiliates with ownership interests ranging from 3.7% to 25%.
+The Hospital's share of equity earnings from entities accounted for under the equity method was \$527,459 and \$298,583 for the years ended June 30, 2012 and 2011, respectively, which is included in other revenue in the consolidated statements of operations and changes in net assets.
+The Hospital also recorded \$0 and \$80,626 for the years ended June 30, 2012 and 2011, respectively, in dividends from entities accounted for under the cost method, which is included in other revenue in the consolidated statements of operations and changes in net assets.

-Unconsolidated affiliates include -two radiation therapy centers, an ambulatory surgery center, and a clinical imaging center.
+Unconsolidated affiliates include two radiation therapy centers, an ambulatory surgery center, and a clinical imaging center.
 Two of these unconsolidated affiliates maintain their own indebtedness, some of which is partially guaranteed by the Hospital as more fully described in Note 9, Commitments and Contingencies.

-Investments in unconsolidated affiliates as of June 30, 2011 and 2010 include the following:
+Investments in unconsolidated affiliates as of June 30, 2012 and 2011 include the following: